Citizenship by investment visa programs

 (4) the transfer of monies to the commercial enterprise in exchange for shares of stock; and

-(5) a loan, mortgage agreement, promissory note, security agreement, or other evidence of the investor’s borrowing which is secured by your assets, other than those of the new commercial enterprise, And for which you are personally liable.
+(5) a loan, mortgage agreement, promissory note, security agreement, or other evidence of the investor’s borrowing the new commercial enterprise and for which you are personally liable.